Warda-Syeda/matlabMRICourse/part_one_understanding_data_structures.md

 # Part One: Understanding Structures and Cells

-Structures and cells are a convientient way of grouping heterogenous data together.
+Structures and cells are a convenient way of grouping heterogeneous data together.

 This is a code snippet: